The Secondary Music Teaching Series: The nuts and bolts of behaviour in the music room

-In her 2025 Webinar, Jenetta Hurst covers managing behaviour and getting the best out of your students in the secondary school classroom.
+In this webinar as part of The Secondary Music Teaching Series, Jenetta Hurst covered managing behaviour and getting the best out of your students in the secondary school classroom.

 This session recording looks at the theory of classroom management, the realities of managing behaviour in practice, what happens when things go wrong and how to use the power of engagement whilst aligning with your school behaviour policy.